 - Stockpiles of patents to threaten, retard, or bankrupt innovators with legal fees and resource tie-ups

-Industries like insurance, finance, auto, and aerospace are besieged by startups, but have plenty of additional layers of protection:
+Industries like insurance, finance, auto, and aerospace are besieged by startups, but have additional layers of protection, like:

 - Protective regulations

 - Longevity – customers aren’t looking for their IRA’s, insurance plans, and 50,000 mile warranties to be disrupted or disruptive

 So…what’s often called a “disruption” is more like an interruption.

 Not only do most “disruptors” fail to put anyone out of business; the vast majority sell out to an incumbent.
 The numbers couldn’t be clearer:

 Startups aren’t harbingers of disruption, they’re an externalized R&D function.